 Potters often set their stool at a slight angle.
 A rule of thumb is to tilt your stool seat around 10 degrees towards your potter’s wheel.
 The reason for tilting your seat is so that it tips your pelvis towards the potter’s wheel.
 This helps to prevent you from hunching forward and puts less strain on your lower back.

 So, putting this all together, in theory, an ideal stool/wheel arrangement is as follows: The front of the stool is 1 inch above the height of the wheel head.
-And the back legs of the stool are higher than the front legs.
+The back legs of the stool are higher than the front legs.
 Giving the stool a 10-degree tilt towards the wheel head.